Our research is editorially independent but we may earn a commission for purchases made through our links.

 Don’t want to spend hours cooking up a big Thanksgiving feast this season?
 Perhaps you want to be able to enjoy a nice dinner without all that work, and maybe a fun getaway too.
 Whether you’re a Coloradoan looking for that perfect place to dine on turkey and all the usual fixings plus some or thinking about traveling to the state over the holiday weekend, these spots are ideal.

 A top spot for sledding and tubing in Colorado, Winter Park Resort offers a Thanksgiving dinner you won’t soon forget.
-You’ll ride the gondola up the zephyr lift, taking in the panoramic view of the magical snowy wonderland in the Rockies before enjoying dinner at The Lodge at Sunspot, right on the slopes of Mary Jane and Winter Park.
-It’s served buffet-style and includes all the favorites, like chef-carved turkey and prime rib, mashed potatoes and gravy, herbed stuffing, green beans and sautéed baby carrots.
-For dessert, you’ll have your pick of pumpkin pie, apple pie, chocolate trilogy and a variety of mousses.
+You’ll ride the gondola up the zephyr lift, taking in the panoramic view of the magical snowy wonderland in the Rockies before enjoying dinner at Sunspot Mountaintop Lodge, right on the slopes of Mary Jane and Winter Park.
+It’s served buffet-style and includes all the Thanksgiving favorites.
 You can make an entire weekend of it all, skiing, dining and hot tubbing by staying in one of the multiple lodging options too.

 The Broadmoor in Colorado Springs is a popular all-inclusive resort in Colorado, and this holiday season they’re offering the whole package for the ultimate Thanksgiving dinner, with an option for a luxurious overnight or weekend stay.
-You’ll have multiple great picks at this iconic historic landmark that sits along the shores of Cheyenne Lake dates back to the late 19th-century.
-Choose from the Lake Terrace Dining Room with its fabulous Thanksgiving Day Champagne Brunch that features carving stations, sushi, crab claws and oysters as well as fresh croissants and cinnamon rolls and breakfast favorites like biscuits and gravy. paired with live entertainment to a Champagne Thanksgiving buffet where you can take in jaw-dropping views from atop Broadmoor South, and numerous other options in between.
+You’ll have multiple dining picks at this iconic historic landmark that sits along the shores of Cheyenne Lake, which dates back to the late 19th-century.
+Choose the Lake Terrace Dining Room with its fabulous Thanksgiving Day Champagne Brunch that features carving stations, sushi, crab claws and oysters as well as fresh croissants and cinnamon rolls and breakfast favorites like biscuits and gravy. paired with live entertainment.
 If you decide to spend the night, you can also take advantage of the outdoor infinity pool or the large indoor pool, a spa, three championship golf courses and all sorts of other outdoor activities.